Nexmo/nexmo-developer/_documentation/client-sdk/setup/set-up-push-notifications/android.md

 ## Enable Nexmo server to send push notifications to your device

-In order for Nexmo to be able to send push notification to a device, the Nexmo server has to know the device token, also known as InstanceID.
+In order for Nexmo to be able to send push notifications to a device, the Nexmo server has to know the device token, also known as `InstanceID`.

 In your implementation of `FirebaseMessagingService`,  override `onNewToken()` and update the Nexmo servers with it: